gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 * Be aware of forced aggregation and choices on display like rates and sums.
 Clearly label your charts.
 * Consider accessibility in design and data display.
 Avoid reliance on red and green and ensure sufficient contrast.

-Please check back later for the next items in my series:
+Please read on for the next items in my series:

 {% include dashboard-guide.html %}